 You might expect history to repeat itself, with Telstra having the first available 5G connections for consumers, but at the time of writing, that's not been the case.

 For a start, the actual rollout of 5G networks isn't quite as simple as running a different network box up to every 4G tower and connection point across the land.
-The different spectrum at play with Australia's 5G networks, and particularly the wavelengths used mean that 5G signals typically travel much less distance than their 4G counterparts.
+The different spectrum at play with Australia's 5G networks, and particularly the wavelengths used, mean that 5G signals typically travel much less distance than their 4G counterparts.
 That means you either need more towers or need to get seriously strategic about where you roll out 5G over time to minimise costs of what is already expensive new equipment.

-Optus wasn't first to market in Australia with 4G, but it's been rather determined not to let the 5G first mover advantage slip past it, aggressively stating in 2018 that it would launch 5G services in Australia "in early 2019".
+Optus wasn't first to market in Australia with 4G, but it's been rather determined not to let the early 5G first mover advantage slip past it, aggressively stating in 2018 that it would launch 5G services in Australia "in early 2019".

 Optus has launched its first 5G plans... sort of.
 In late January 2019, it announced its Optus 5G Home Broadband 24-month plans, priced at $70 per month with unlimited downloads and a 50Mbps "Satisfaction Guarantee".

 So, Optus is first, right?
 Well, maybe, but then the "launch" of its 5G services was more of an "announcement" of them, and even then only on a trial basis.
-Optus is seeking expressions of interest in consumers keen to sign up in selected suburbs in NSW, QLD, ACT, SA and WA only, with the promise that selected consumers may be offered devices by mid-2019.
+Optus is seeking expressions of interest from consumers keen to sign up in selected suburbs in NSW, QLD, ACT, SA and WA only, with the promise that selected consumers may be offered devices by mid-2019.

 Or in other words, if you don't live in any of those suburbs, or you happen to live in Victoria, Tasmania or the Northern Territory, you'll have to wait until Optus spreads its fixed 5G services wider.
 That could be later in 2019 or early 2020, with the company committing to having 1,200 5G-capable sites up and running by March 2020.